From Russia with Love (film): Plot

-Eventually, Romanova meets Bond at his hotel suite, where she agrees to provide plans to the consulate to help him steal the Lektor.
-The pair spend the night together, unaware that SPECTRE is filming them as part of Kronsteen's plan.
-Upon receiving the consulate's floor plans from Romanova, Bond and Kerim make a plan to steal the Lektor, before all three make haste to escape the city aboard the Orient Express.
-Once aboard, Kerim discovers that a Soviet security officer tailed them, forcing Bond to help him subdue the officer.
-While Kerim remains with the officer to prevent him escaping, Bond returns to Romanova to wait for their rendezvous with one of Kerim's men.
-However, Grant kills Kerim and the officer, forcing Bond to remain on the train and question Romanova's motives.
+Eventually, Tatiana meets Bond at his hotel suite, where she agrees to provide plans to the consulate to help him steal the Lektor.
+The pair spend the night together, unaware that Klebb and Grant are filming them.
+Upon receiving the consulate's floor plans and a description of the Lektor from Romanova, the latter which MI6 confirms, Bond and Kerim Bey make and execute a plan to steal the Lektor, before all three make haste to escape the city aboard the Orient Express.
+Aboard, Kerim Bey and Bond subdue Commissar Benz, a Soviet security officer.
+While Bond returns to Tatiana to wait for their rendezvous with one of Kerim Bey's sons, Grant kills both Kerim Bey and Benz.
+Angered, Bond questions Romanova's true motives.

-When the train arrives in Belgrade, Bond passes on news of Kerim's death to one of his sons who is waiting for them, and receives instructions to travel to Zagreb and rendezvous with a British agent named Nash.
-However, the man he meets is actually Grant, who has already killed Nash and assumed his identity.
-After drugging Romanova at dinner, Grant overpowers Bond.
-He quickly reveals that Romanova was a pawn in SPECTRE's plan; he intends to kill both her and Bond, staging it as a murder-suicide and leaving behind faked blackmail evidence which will scandalise the British intelligence community.
-Bond tricks Grant into setting off a booby trap in Nash's attaché case before killing him.
+When the train arrives in Belgrade, Bond informs one of Kerim Bey's sons of his father's death and receives instructions to rendezvous with a British agent named Nash at Zagreb.
+However, Grant overhears the conversation, kills Nash and assumes his identity.
+He drugs Tatiana at dinner and overpowers Bond.
+He reveals that Tatiana was a pawn in SPECTRE's plan; he intends to kill both her and Bond, staging it as a murder-suicide and leaving behind faked blackmail evidence which will scandalise the British intelligence community.
+Bond tricks Grant into setting off a booby trap in Bond's attache-case before the two engage in a vicious fight ending with Bond killing Grant by stabbing then garrotting him.
 Taking the Lektor and the film of their night together, Bond and Romanova leave the train in Istria, Yugoslavia and use Grant's escape plan.
 They evade helicopter and boat attacks by SPECTRE agents before reaching safety.

-Learning of Grant's death and Bond's survival, SPECTRE's enigmatic chairman (Number 1) has Kronsteen executed for his plan's disastrous failure.
+Learning of Grant's death and Bond's survival, SPECTRE's enigmatic chairman, Ernst Stavro Blofeld, has Kronsteen executed for his plan's disastrous failure.
 As the organisation promised to sell back the Lektor to the Russians, Klebb is ordered to recover it and kill Bond.
-Klebb reaches the pair, while they are resting in a hotel in Venice, and comes to their room disguised as a maid.
-Klebb orders Romanova to leave the room while holding Bond at gunpoint.
-Romanova then re-enters, tackling Klebb and knocking the pistol to the ground.
-Klebb and Bond struggle, and Romanova picks up the pistol and kills Klebb.
-With their mission accomplished, Bond and Romanova spend some time on a romantic boat ride and Bond throws the film into the canal.
+While Bond and Tatiana are resting in a Venice hotel, Klebb comes to their room disguised as a maid.
+When Klebb prepares to shoot Bond, Tatiana knocks her gun to the floor.
+Klebb tries to stab Bond with a venom-tipped blade in her shoe but as she struggles with Bond, Tatiana shoots her dead.
+With his mission accomplished, Bond spends some time on a romantic boat ride with Tatiana and drops the blackmail film in the sea.